 We use the asset and liability method of accounting for income taxes.
 This method takes into account the differences between financial statement treatment and tax treatment of certain transactions.
 We recognize deferred tax assets and liabilities for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 We measure deferred tax assets and liabilities using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 Our deferred tax calculation requires us to make certain estimates about our future operations.
 Changes in state, federal and foreign tax laws, as well as changes in our financial condition or the carrying value of existing assets and liabilities, could affect these estimates.
-We recognize the effect of a change in tax rates as income or expense in the period that the rate is enacted.
+We recognize the effect of a change in tax rates as income or expense in the period that the rate is enacted; however, as we have a full valuation allowance on our deferred tax assets, there is no impact to the consolidated statements of operations and balance sheets.